MushroomObserver/developer-startup/admin-workflow.md

 ## Initial review in [GitHub][] ##
 Using the links in the Pull-Request email:
 - Is the change desirable?
 If not, comment on the request.
-- Eyeball the diffs.
-Is the code reasonable -- Does it look like it will work?
+- Eyeball the diffsto see if the code is reasonable: Does it look like it will work?
 Is the quality reasonable?

 ## Review the changes on your local machine ##
 (Nathan floated the idea that each admin should have two local MO repos:  (1) one for your own development work (and where you act like any other developer), (2) one for admin work (like checking and merging other developer's work).)

 ### Get the changes ###
-- If you haven't done it already, add the developer's personal [GitHub][] repo as a remote of your local repo.
-Then get the developer's repo.
-Create a feature branch and switch to it.
+- If you haven't done it already, add the developer's personal [GitHub][] repo as a remote of your local repo and get the developer's repo.
+Then create a local feature branch and switch to it.
 Use a [Git GUI][] or:
 ```
 git remote add <your name for the remote> https://github.com/<DeveloperGitUserName>/mushroom-observer.git
 git fetch <remote>